smarticoai/public-api/docs/api/interfaces/TMiniGameTemplate.md

 > **next\_available\_spin\_ts**: `number`

-if the game is limit to the number of spins that user can do during period of time, this property shows the epoch time in UTC when the next attempt will be available.
+If the game limits the number of attempts per period of time, the epoch-ms time (UTC) when the next attempt becomes available.
-Note that you need to enable 'Show time to the next available spin' setting on mini-game template in the backoffice
-Important: this field will not be populated if “Max number of attempts a user can do” is set to value different from 1
+Populated only when the operator enabled the "show time to the next available spin" template setting, and only when the template's maximum attempts per period is 1.

 ***